abhro/ScatteringOptics.jl/docs/src/refractive.md

 ```

 # Simulate Refractive Scattering
 Another feature of `ScatteringOptics.jl` is simulating refractive scattering.
 This page gives a tutorial to simulate refractive scattering effects.

 ## Loading your image
 Again, we use an example image in [`eht-imaging`](https://github.com/achael/eht-imaging).
 Data can be downloaded from [here](data/jason_mad_eofn.fits) (please open in a new window. otherwise you will get 404 error).
-This is a general relativistic magnetohydrodynamic (GRMHD) model of the magnetic arrestic disk originally from [Dexter et al. 2014](https://ui.adsabs.harvard.edu/abs/2014IAUS..303..298D).
+This is a general relativistic magnetohydrodynamic (GRMHD) model of the magnetic arrestic disk originally from [DexterEvent2013](@citet).

 ```@example 1
 using CairoMakie